 Isaac Asimov, a legendary sci-fi writer, imagined cars with “robot brains” in 1964.
 James Bond even had a self-driving car in “Tomorrow Never Dies.”
 Now, companies are racing to bring fully autonomous vehicles to the roads by 2025.
 Looks like Asimov’s vision is on the fast track!

-4. 3D Food Printing: Jetsons’ Magic3D food printing predicted by a science fiction
+4. 3D Food Printing: Jetsons’ Magic

 The Jetsons had a home food machine that could whip up meals instantly, and “Star Trek” featured a replicator that could create food out of thin air.
 We’re catching up with this idea through 3D food printing.
 Columbia University has developed a technology to print full meals from prepared ingredients — who knows, chocolate printers might be next!